rayaneghilene/ValeoBOT/README.md

 # ValeoBOT

+<span style="color:red">Pour la documentation en français, veuillez naviguer vers le fichier [README_French.md](./ValeoBOT/README_French.md).</span>

 ValeoBOT is a Streamlit-based chatbot application designed to interact with users and provide intelligent responses using language models.
 The application supports Retrieval augmented generation and Q&A functionality powered by LangChain, FAISS, and HuggingFace embeddings.

-Available preview hosted at: [https://valeobot.streamlit.app](https://valeobot.streamlit.app) *It might take a while for it to launch because of the size of the provided context*
+Available preview hosted at: [https://valeobot.streamlit.app](https://valeobot.streamlit.app) (*It might take a while for it to launch because of the size of the provided context*)

 ## RAG Pipeline